 A home prepared raw diet requires time to source and prepare, which may not be feasible for some households.
 Storage and monthly expenses may become a concern for multi-dog homes, especially multiple large and giant breed dogs.
-In contrast, some pet parents are concerned with how their pet will respond to a raw diet and avoid feeding it all together.
+In contrast, some pet parents are concerned with how their pet will respond to a full raw diet and therefore avoid feeding it all together.

 Calculate Fresh Food Additions

 All foods provide calories and overfeeding calories will result in unwanted weight gain.
 Therefore, the first step to adding fresh food to processed dog food is to determine the amount of fresh food to feed, as well as how to reduce the amount of processed dog food to account for the new additions.

 Reduce Processed Dog Food & Calculate Fresh Food Additions

 For pet parents who do not want to worry about nutritionally balancing the fresh portion of the diet, the amount of fresh food should be kept to a small part of the overall diet.
 Unbalanced fresh food additions should not exceed 20% of the daily intake.
 If the portion of fresh food exceeds 20% of the overall diet long term, then the fresh food portion will need to be nutritionally balanced.

 To begin, reduce the total amount of processed dog food by 20% to leave room for fresh food additions.
 It is important to remember that when feeding dry dog food, it lacks moisture while fresh food is high in moisture.
 Therefore, the amount of fresh food added to dry dog food should be doubled to account for the additional moisture.

 For example, if 5 cups of dry dog food is fed daily – the dry dog food will need to be reduced to 4 cups to accommodate the addition of fresh food.
 Reducing the dry dog food by 1 cup equates to a 20% reduction.
 Roughly 2 cups of fresh food will be needed to replace it.

 Select Ideal Ingredients